 - The cover is made from rayon and polyester.
 It allows air to flow through the foam to help the mattress breathe and is soft and stretchy to the touch.

-Based on other reviews we’ve read, the Tuft & Needle mattress is durable, plus they have a standard mattress warranty in place to cover you in the long term.
+Based on other reviews we’ve read, the Tuft & Needle mattress is durable, plus they have a standard mattress warranty in place to cover people in the long term.

 Tuft & Needle Mattress (for a full review, click here).